enso-org/enso/doc/design/engine/engine-services.md

 >
 > - As we establish the _exact_ format for each of the messages supported by the
 >   services, record the details of each message here.
+> - This should always be done, but may reference LSP.